 High Speed, Sailboat, Catamaran.
 There’s a boat to make your inner child scream with joy.

 US Toyz Force 1 H102 Velocity - Best Remote Control Boat

-Our first RC boat is a high-speed electric boat with capsize recovery and a long range remote.
+Our first remote control boat is a high-speed electric boat with capsize recovery and a long range remote.
 It has a one button balance system to quickly right the boat if you flip it during runs.
 The large-prop motor can get up to 20 miles an hour or possibly more depending on space and maneuvering.

 It has a double hatch for increased water resistance.
 You can take it in a pool, or in places like a lake or pond.
 This isn’t for use in salt water, and be careful of smaller spaces like pools because of the speed.

 It has two 7.4v 600mAh Li-Po RC batteries and an improved LCD.
 You can see both signal and power meter, plus left/right throttle switch modes.
 The velocity is more comfortable to control, but this boat is still best for older kids, 14 years old or over.

 USA Toyz UDI001 Venom - Best For Lake

 The Venom is water cooled, single-prop motor with an estimated speed of about 15 miles an hour or above depending on conditions.
 It comes with a single battery plus an extra.
 It has an anti-tilt hull to keep capsizing from ruining the fun.

 Controlling right out of the box is easy.
 It has a four channel transmitter and a one-touch anti-capsize feature that rights the boat no matter where it is.
 It has a long range remote operating at 2.4 GHz.
 Prop it up on the stand between uses to allow it to dry completely.